ammnt/nginx/README.md

 > [!TIP]
 > You can find an example configuration file in the repository for successfully configuring HTTP/3 and PQC💡

+> [!IMPORTANT]
+> UID/GID changed from 101 to 10001 - it's [recommended](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for Kubernetes and prevents conflicts with system users⚠️

 ## 🌐 Image Variants

 Docker Hub:<br>